 Skip advert

 Verdict – is the Range Rover a good car?

-The latest Range Rover is more synonymous with refined, impeccable luxury than ever before.
-With varied powertrains on offer including petrol, diesel and plug-in hybrid versions, the Range Rover has plenty of bases covered – an all-electric model due in 2024 will broaden the range even further.
-A seven-seater option makes the Range Rover even more versatile.
-That said, some of the higher-powered non-hybrid variants will be thirsty and costly to run, and it’s an expensive car to buy in the first place.
+The latest Range Rover is more synonymous with refined, impeccable luxury than ever before and we rate it as one of the best luxury SUVs on sale.
+With varied powertrains on offer including mild-hybrid diesel and plug-in hybrid versions, the Range Rover has plenty of bases covered – a forthcoming all-electric model will broaden the range even further.
+A stretched seven-seater option makes the Range Rover even more versatile for those seeking elevated VIP travel.
+That said, even the mild hybrids will be relatively thirsty and costly to run, and it’s an expensive car to buy in the first place.
 Reliability issues have been a thorn in Range Rover’s side for a while now, but the brand hopes to combat this with a huge investment in its manufacturing plant.

 Range Rover models, specs and alternatives

 The introduction of a new Range Rover generation is a special occasion.
-After all, it’s been more than half a century since the first one turned its wheels, and this latest version is only the fifth iteration.
+After all, it’s been more than half a century since the first one turned its wheels, and this latest version is only the fifth iteration since then.

 Advertisement - Article continues below

 At first, it appears Land Rover’s designers photocopied the styling of the last car and called it a day, but look closer and a host of changes become apparent.
-The windows fit flush, and some of the creases and design fanciness has been removed.
-That’s the overarching theme of the styling – it’s been simplified and cleaned up, and looks more modern as a result.
-It makes the previous generation instantly look dated.
+The windows fit flush, and some of the creases and design fripperies from before have been tidied up.
+That’s the overarching theme of the styling – it’s been simplified and honed and looks more effortlessly modern as a result.
+Perhaps the best indicator of its success is that it makes the previous generation instantly look dated.

 The best luxury carsTop 10 best luxury cars 2024

 The light clusters are far more technologically advanced; many of the rear lights are hidden when they’re not on.
-Fit and finish has improved both inside and out; Land Rover is looking to improve quality and reliability with the new Range Rover.
+Fit and finish have improved both inside and out; Land Rover is looking to improve quality and reliability with the latest Range Rover, as well as making it more desirable.

+Skip advert